Nairobi Business Park: Development of the Business Park

 Various studies were undertaken to define the type of development.
 An office park was decided upon, and designs made by Triad Architects, a Nairobi-based architectural firm.
 The overall scheme included 30,000 square metres of lettable office space, to be developed in phases to suit market conditions.

 The business park is managed by Knight Frank and CB Richard Ellis.

 Today

 Phase 1 of the overall development was completed in March 2003 and consists of three office units.
 This phase includes 7,000 square metres of lettable space.
 Parking is provided on site to a ratio of one parking bay per 25 square metres of usable office space.

 The offices are designed around a standard modular unit of a core and the two wings.
 The standard core element comprises WCs, a reception area and circulation.
 The two wings vary in size from a minimum of 400 square metres to a maximum of 600 square metres per floor.

-Several companies have opened offices at Nairobi Business Park, including Siemens and Nokia.
+Several companies have opened offices at Nairobi Business Park, including d.light, Siemens and Nokia.